SEO FAQs For Bloggers – Ace The Optimization Process

-And now that you are all up for SEO tips for your blogs, let’s head straight to the point now!
+Now that you are all up for SEO tips for your blogs, let’s head straight to the point now!

 What is a keyword in blogging?

 In blogging, not only do we optimize our content for these keywords, but also their variants.
-These variants are related keywords.
+These variants are called related keywords.

 How many keywords should a blog post have?

-In a post like this one (you are reading right now), you might be explaining a group of very closely related elements or a huge process.
+In a post like this one (you are reading right now), you might be explaining a group of very closely related elements or a vast process.
 In such cases, the recommended practice is not to exceed 2-3 long-tail keywords.

 If you increase the number of keywords you want to optimize the content for, your post might turn out too broad for the given topic.
 The better targeted it is, the better would be the SEO (for the given keyword).

-However, you might like to read the exciting take, Eric Sui, at Single grain has on the number of keywords.
+However, you might like to read the exciting take, Eric Sui at Single grain has on the number of keywords.

 How do you find and choose keywords?